My Approach to Helping

 More Info About My Practice

 Some insurance accepted.
 Cash Rate available.
 I accept cash, check, and creditdebit, Venmo, CashApp.
 Monday-Friday, Morning through Evening hours.

 I supervise MFT licenses interns and they have more immediate openings.

 My Therapy Focus

-I work from a strength based perspective employing techniques and interventions drawn from Family Systems Theory, Cognitive Behavioral Therapy, Solution Focused Therapy, and Motivational Interviewing.
+I work from strength based, empowering, and processinsight oriented perspective employing techniques and interventions drawn from Family Systems Theory, Cognitive Behavioral Therapy, Solution Focused Therapy, and Motivational Interviewing.
 My extensive experience working with individuals and families has deepened my dedication to assisting people to develop healthy lifestyles.
 My role is to provide new andor different ways to looking at challenges in order to approach them more successfully than in the past.
 I consciously work to come from an unbiased perspective to help you live your life in the ways you choose.